datamaker/jsdom/README.md

 A JavaScript implementation of the WHATWG DOM and HTML standards.

 This fork has no dependency on contextify.
-Be aware: the global scope of Javascript might be broken:
+Be aware: **the global scope of Javascript is broken**:

 > To provide some additional context; when Brian started his work on
 > CloudBrowser, we realized that certain expectations with respect to